Broad bean rust

 Broad bean rust is caused by the fungus Uromyces viciae-fabae.
 It is not as damaging as another common broad bean disease, chocolate spot, but severe attacks can cause defoliation.
 Expect to see significant levels of this rust from mid-summer.

-It attacks broad beans, peas and other related legumes and has several races, but in the UK is only important on broad beans.
+It attacks broad beans, peas and other related legumes and has several genetically distinct races, but in the UK is only important on broad beans.
 Runner and French beans are affected by a more serious, but unrelated rust disease.

 You may see the following symptoms: